-Final exam problems give premiums, acquisition costs, incurred claims, reserve changes, and paid claims for short duration and long duration contracts, and ask for the accounting entries.
+Final exam problems give premiums, acquisition costs, incurred claims, reserve changes, and paid claims for short duration contracts, and ask for the accounting entries.
+You are not expected to compute GAAP reserves.
+Rather, given the GAAP reserves, you will be asked to compute net income.

 Reinsurance premiums and losses form separate assets and liabilities from the primary insurance contracts.
 Reinsurance contracts must pass SFAS 113 risk transfer tests; otherwise they use deposit accounting.
-Know the risk transfer tests and the reinsurance accounting rules; the final exam does not test deposit accounting.
+Other actuarial exams cover the risk transfer tests and the reinsurance accounting rules; the final exam does not test reinsurance accounting.

 Universal life-type contracts with secondary insurance guarantees or embedded derivatives are covered by SFAS 97 and are not included in this course.
+Life insurance contracts with multi-year amortization of pre-paid acquisition costs are not tested on the final exam.